pfdah/Mask-Detection/README.md

 pip install -r requirements.txt
 ```

+The dataset can be found in : https://www.kaggle.com/datasets/omkargurav/face-mask-dataset.

+You must run all the cells of the ```test.ipynb``` after copying the dataset to the root folder to run the code create the necessary divide and train the model.

 The model can be run by running the cells of ```runner.ipynb``` .

-The dataset can be found in : https://www.kaggle.com/datasets/omkargurav/face-mask-dataset.
-You can also run all the cells of the ```test.ipynb``` after copying the dataset to the root folder to run the code create the necessary divide and train the model.